h-2/hannes.hauswedell.net/content/post/2018/04/03 - view1.md

 code you will want to select concrete headers and not "all".
 * The `iterator_t` metafunction retrieves the iterator type from a range by checking the return type of `begin()`.
 * The `range_reference_t` metafunction retrieves the reference type of a range which is what you get when dereferencing the iterator.
-It is only needed in the concept checks.
-[If you are confused that we are dealing with the "reference type" and not the "value type", remember that member functions like `at()` and `operator[]` on plain old containers also always return the `::reference` type.]
+It is only needed in the concept checks. [^1]
+[^1]: If you are confused that we are dealing with the "reference type" and not the "value type", remember that member functions like `at()` and `operator[]` on plain old containers also always return the `::reference` type.
 * Both of these functions are defined in the range-v3 library, as well, but I have given minimal definitions here to show that we are not relying on any sophisticated magic somewhere else.